 Hans hopes his work can help bring positive change to many people, even to those beyond his local community.
 “My hopes and dreams are obviously a better society in Belgium, in Europe, in the world in general, where individuals can be who they want to be, and can become who they want to become, and can love whomever they want to love, and basically be free,” Hans says.
 “As a liberal, that goes to the very core of what I believe in and I want to actively build on that.”

-In 2018, Hans Maes went on a program to learn more about the midterm elections of 2018.
-“They took us all across the country, had us speak with people from all walks of life, both within politics and outside, to learn more about the way elections are conducted in the United States, the way people view politics, the way people experience politics.
-Then obviously also just to watch the election, to see it happening on the spot and see the aftermath and the consequences of those people who were elected.
-It was really very interesting, a very informative experience,” he tells us.
+New experiences expand a leader’s skills and natural talents, Hans believes.
+As a participant in the International Visitors Leadership Program (IVLP) through the U.S. Embassy to Belgium, he appreciated the chance to visit the U.S. during the 2018 midterm elections and to gain first-hand knowledge of the U.S. political system.
+“They took us all across the country, had us speak with people from all walks of life, both within politics and outside, to learn more about the way elections are conducted in the United States, the way people view politics – the way people experience politics,” he explains.
+“Just to watch the election, to see it happening on the spot and see the aftermath and the consequences of those people who were elected – it was really very interesting, a very informative experience.”